ChalmersGU-data-structure-courses/dsabook/src/A03-api.md

     interface Stack extends Collection:
-        push(x)    // Pushes x on top of the stack. pop()      // Pops the top of the stack and returns it.
-Raises an exception if the stack is empty. peek()     // Returns the top element, without removing it.
-Raises an exception if the stack is empty.
+        push(x)    // Pushes x on top of the stack. pop()      // Pops the top of the stack and returns it. peek()     // Returns the top element, without removing it.

 Queues:

     interface Queue extends Collection:
         enqueue(x)  // Enqueues x at the end of the queue. dequeue()   // Dequeues the frontmost element.
-Raises an exception if the queue is empty. peek()      // Returns the frontmost element, without removing it.
-Raises an exception if the queue is empty.
+        peek()      // Returns the frontmost element, without removing it.

 Priority queues:

     interface PriorityQueue extends Collection:
-        add(x)       // Adds x to the priority queue. removeMin()  // Removes and returns the minimum element.
-Raises an exception if the priority queue is empty. getMin()     // Returns the minimum element, without removing it.
-Raises an exception if the priority queue is empty.
+        add(x)       // Adds x to the priority queue. removeMin()  // Removes and returns the minimum element. getMin()     // Returns the minimum element, without removing it.

 ### Sets